sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 2**

 ![LinkedList exercise CFG](img/structural-testing/exercises/CFG-LinkedList.svg)
-L\<number\> in the diagram represents the line number of the code that is in the block or decision.
+Ln in the diagram represents the line number of the code that is in the block or decision.

 **Exercise 3**